Fred Talbot: Indecent assault convictions

 At Minshull Street Crown Court on 13 March 2015, Judge Timothy Mort sentenced Talbot to five years in prison.
-Talbot was told that he must serve at least two-and-a-half years in prison before he can be considered for release on licence.
+Talbot was told that he would serve at least two-and-a-half years in prison before being considered for release on licence.

 Talbot appeared in a Scottish court on 11 March 2016, where he faced ten fresh charges of indecent assault dating from 1968 to 1981 and two charges of breach of the peace.
 He did not enter a plea during the hearing.
 In May 2017, Talbot was convicted of seven charges of indecent assault against boys that took place on trips to Scotland while he was a teacher at Altrincham Grammar.
 On 15 June 2017, he was sentenced to four years' imprisonment at Lanark Sheriff Court, to run from 14 August, after he had served half of his existing sentence for indecent assault.
-On 29 November 2017 Talbot was jailed for eight months for a further sexual assault, this time of a male over the age of 16, having admitted the offence at a previous hearing.
+On 29 November 2017, Talbot was jailed for eight months for a further sexual assault, this time of a male over the age of 16, having admitted the offence at a previous hearing.

 Talbot was released from prison in December 2019.